evteevakb/online-cinema/deploy/admin/README.md

 ## Running

-Once the `.env` files are set up, go to the folder `sprint_2` and run the following command to start all components:
+Once the `.env` files are set up, go to the folder `admin` and run the following command to start all components:

     docker-compose -f docker-compose.local.yml up --build